The Ohio State Electrical & Engineering Program

 We offer a large and diverse number of labs.
 The labs enable students to gain hands-on experience in topics like photonics, electrical energy conversion, high voltage engineering, integrated circuit fabrication, microcontrollers, microprocessors, signal processing and many more.

 First-Year Experience program.
 The Fundamentals of Engineering program offers an unparalleled first-year engineering experience program.
 The program allows students who place at the pre-calculus or higher level of math to take engineering courses beginning their first semester.
-You'll also enhance your presentation and communication skills, gain experience working in teams and learn the importance of documentation in engineering.
+You'll also enhance your presentation and communication skills; gain experience working in teams and learn the importance of documentation in engineering.

 Integrated Sophomore Experience.
 The Integrated Sophomore Experience seamlessly integrates lectures with engaging labs based on state-of-the-art tools and equipment.
 In addition, sophomores have their own dedicated space where they can meet to conduct lab experiments, watch recorded lectures and lab manual videos on a wide panel display, discuss projects or just relax with friends.

 Earn a master’s degree in less time.
-The combined BS/MS degree allows qualified students to start on a master’s degree while completing a bachelor’s degree and enables a head start a new career.
+The combined BS/MS degree allows qualified students to start on a master’s degree while completing a bachelor’s degree and enables a head to start a new career.

 Get hands-on experience from co-ops and internships.
 Although Ohio State engineering students are not required to do a co-op, many graduate with intern or co-op work experience, which has numerous benefits for students both while completing your education and after graduation.
 Students have access to the Engineering Career Services office which assists students in finding internships, co-ops and launching their careers.